Monnify/monnify-python/docs/monnify/collection/transaction.md

   ### Methods

-  `get_all_refunds(self, start_date, end_date, page=0, size=10, auth_token=None)`
+  `get_all_refunds(self, start_date, end_date, page=0, size=10, transactionReference=None, refundStatus=None, auth_token=None)`
   :   Fetches all refunds within a specified date range.

       Args:
         auth_token (str): The authentication token for the API, defaults to None. page (int, optional): The page number to retrieve.
 Defaults to 0. size (int, optional): The number of refunds per page.
-Defaults to 10. start_date (int): A unix timestamp in milliseconds of the start date for the refund search. end_date (int): A unix timestamp in milliseconds of the end date for the refund search.
+Defaults to 10. start_date (int): A unix timestamp in milliseconds of the start date for the refund search. end_date (int): A unix timestamp in milliseconds of the end date for the refund search. transactionReference (str, optional): The Monnify transaction reference to search for.
+Defaults to None. refundStatus (str, optional): The status of the refund.
+Defaults to None.

       Returns:
           tuple: A tuple containing the response status and data from the API.